 “Reforming health care in the United States means creating the right incentives when we pay physicians and hospitals,” said Suzanne Delbanco, PhD, executive director, CPR.
 “After pushing for payment reform for 10 years, approximately 60% of payments to health care providers are ‘value-oriented’ – aiming to improve the quality and affordability of care.
 But bundled payment has been slow to gain traction and we think it deserves more experimentation, as do many of CPR’s members.
 On their behalf we evaluated the health plans and other vendors offering bundled payment programs and found myriad ways purchasers can bring bundled payment to their populations.”

-On Wednesday, July 29 from 1:00-3:30 pm Eastern, CPR is hosting a virtual summit during which experts and industry leaders will explore various bundled payment strategies and share lessons from bundled payment programs for maternity care, primary care, bariatric surgery and joint replacement.
-Learn more and register.
+On Wednesday, July 29 from 1:00-3:30 pm Eastern, CPR hosted a virtual summit during which experts and industry leaders explored various bundled payment strategies and shared lessons from bundled payment programs for maternity care, primary care, bariatric surgery and joint replacement.
+Watch the recording.
 CPR is pleased to have the Peterson Center on Healthcare, BridgeHealth, Carrum Health, and Global One Ventures as sponsors for the event.

 Funding for CPR’s work on bundled payment is provided by the Peterson Center on Healthcare.

 Catalyst for Payment Reform is an independent, non-profit organization working on behalf of large employers and other health care purchasers to catalyze employers, public purchasers and others to implement strategies that produce higher-value health care and improve the functioning of the health care marketplace.
 CPR’s diverse membership includes large private employers, state Medicaid, employee and retiree agencies and other types of health care purchasers and major benefit consulting firms.
 For more information visit: catalyze.org and follow us on LinkedIn and Twitter.